-Cereals used to tame and breed animals.
-Chicken, duck and pig can eat rotten cereals.
+Cereals can be used to tame and breed animals.
+Chickens, ducks and pigs can eat rotten cereals.

 Jute is soaked in a water barrel to produce jute fibers, which are used to craft rope.
 A full water barrel can process up to 14 jute at a time.

 Sugarcane is soaked in a water barrel to produce sugar.